 Financial Conflict of Interest Management Plan Example

-1. Publications and Presentations.
-Your relationship with __________ (hereafter "the entity or entities") may not restrict publication or presentation, although publication may be delayed for the purpose of pre-publication review for a period consistent with UW-Madison policies.
+I. Publications and Presentations.
+Your relationship with __________ (hereafter "the entity") may not restrict publication or presentation, although publication may be delayed for the purpose of pre-publication review for a period consistent with UW–Madison policies.

-You, your students, fellows, trainees, and other research workers whom you supervise in the course of your research must disclose the relationship with the entity or entities in publications and academic presentations.
+You, your students, fellows, trainees, and other research workers whom you supervise in the course of your research must disclose the relationship with the entity in publications and academic presentations, if a) the entity supports research reported in the publication; or b) the publication or presentation is related to the entity's commercial interests or intellectual property.
 For researchers in the biomedical sciences, disclosure in publications should conform to recent uniform disclosure guidelines published by a group of editors of major medical journals (Davidoff et al. JAMA 286: 1232-1234, 2001).
 (See Appendix A: Disclosing in publications.)

 You should provide information on potential conflicts of interest to all students, fellows, trainees, and other research workers whom you supervise in the course of your research (hereafter students and staff).
-The information should include explanations of: a) your relationship with the entity or entities, and b) the right of students and staff to bring concerns about the effect of your relationship with the entity or entities on their work, studies, or progress towards degree to your dean, director, his or her designee, or the COI Committee.
+The information should include explanations of: a) your relationship with the entity, and b) the right of students and staff to bring concerns about the effect of your relationship with the entity on their work, studies, or progress towards degree to your dean, director, his or her designee, or the COI Committee.
 The process for providing information should meet the following criteria:

 - Includes a written summary of the information for each student or staff member

-- Provides documentation that this process has occurred to the COI Committee within 60 days of receipt of this management plan
+- Provides to the COI Program documentation that this process has occurred within 90 days of receipt of this management plan

 - Provides any individuals who subsequently join the group comparable information in a timely manner